axl411/github-retrieve/README.md

 A command-line interface (CLI) for retrieving raw content from individual files or directories within a GitHub repository.
 It supports filtering by file path suffixes, and the retrieved content is written directly to stdout.

+This tool can be used in workflows to efficiently construct prompts that include file contents.
+These prompts are then sent to a generative AI model, allowing for conversations and questions with access to all the provided source code.

 # Usage

 ```bash